Jiawei-Fu/academic_website/content/authors/admin/_index.md

 first_name: Jiawei
 ---

-Hi~ I am a Ph.D. candidate in Politics at New York University.
+Hi~ I am currently a Ph.D. candidate in Politics at New York University.
+In the 2024-2025 academic year, I will be serving as a postdoctoral associate, collaborating with Donald Green at Columbia University and Alan Gerber at Yale University.
+Additionally, I will be on the job market for 2024-25.

 In Methodology, I primarily study *causal mechanisms* and *heterogeneous treatment effects*.
 My dissertation develops theoretical foundations and statistical methods for identifying and estimating mediation effects in the social sciences.
 I have proposed a new identification strategy for mediation analysis, which can transform a challenging mediation analysis problem into a simple linear regression problem without compromising the non-parametric nature.
 The method enables researchers to estimate treatment and mediated effects simultaneously.